ltfschoen/zk/README.md

 * Integrate Axiom
     * Axiom Alpha release live on mainnet may be used to trustlessly query historic Ethereum block headers, accounts, and account storage from your smart contract, and then use trustless compute primitives over this verified data.

-* TODO
+* TODO - Axiom
-    * try Axiom alpha release to query historic block data from a smart contract
+    * [ ] try Axiom alpha release to query historic block data from a smart contract
     * if get early partner access try to use trustless compute primitives over this verified data
     * review axiom-eth that is used by Axiom to verify **light client proofs** in ZK https://github.com/axiom-crypto/axiom-eth/
     * watch [API perspective overview](https://learn.0xparc.org/materials/halo2/miscellaneous/polynomial-commitment/) of Polynomial Commitments